Hormonal pills are possible. Rating of the best contraceptives

 COOK

 So, what are good birth control pills in this group of contraceptives?
-A doctor can prescribe these drugs to women who have practically no health problems.
+A doctor can prescribe these drugs to women who have virtually no health problems.
 After all, there are certain restrictions for taking COCs.
-They cannot be prescribed if the lady has the following problems:
+They should not be prescribed if the lady has the following problems:

 2. Hypertension or other heart disease.